Scripture Treasury

 - no claimant can command assent to contradiction,

-- obedience does not sanctify novelty,
+- does not sanctify novelty,

-This keeps the whole doctrine of authority from collapsing into contradiction.
+This keeps the whole doctrine of from collapsing into contradiction.
 If God is first, then no lower power can demand what destroys the very truth it was meant to serve.
 The faithful therefore do not become less obedient by refusing contradiction.
 They become more truly obedient.

 For the fuller doctrinal treatment of this line, see Authority Cannot Contradict Truth: Why a True Pope Can Never Teach Error and Obedience and Discernment: Why Blind Submission Is Not Catholic.